nekromant/esp8266-frankenstein/README.md

 # Flashing the controller

 There is a convenience target wrapping `esptool.py`.
-Set the default tty and whether you have a pl2303 GPIO breakout for automatically resetting the board using `make menuconfig`
+Set the default tty, and whether you have a pl2303 GPIO breakout for automatically resetting the board using `make menuconfig`.

 ```
 make deploy-esptool